June 19, 2017, Israel

-Moshe Rebeinu, Moses our rabbi, our teacher.
-Only Moshe (Moses) has been merited with this lofty title, our teacher.
-Only he is known throughout the generations as "Our Teacher"
+Moshe Rabeinu, Moses our teacher/rabbi.
+Only Moshe (Moses) has been merited with this lofty title, Our Teacher.
+Only he is known throughout the generations as "Our Teacher".

-He is regarded by our people as the ultimate leader, the man born to be the redeemer of the nation of Israel, the one to not only take us out of slavery and lead us to the promised land but also the one to give us the Law of Moses and to guide us throughout our long journey in the desert.
-Moshe our teacher.
+He is regarded by our people as the ultimate leader, the man born to be the redeemer of the nation of Israel, the one to not only take us out of slavery and lead us to the Promised Land but also the one to give us the Law of Moses and to guide us throughout our long journey in the desert.
+Moshe our teacher is both our political and spiritual leader.
+He is regarded as our leader and teacher not only for the period of his lifetime, but also beyond, to this very day.

 Moshe, the role model for all teachers is described as "the most humble of all men".